wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

 4. The page displays the data requested by the consent such as permissions, transaction period, and expiration date. ![select accounts](../assets/img/get-started/quick-start-guide/consent-page-select-accounts.png)

-5. At the bottom of the page, a list of bank accounts that the AISP wishes to access is displayed.
+5. At the bottom of the page, a list of bank accounts that the Data Recipient application wishes to access is displayed.

 6. Select one or more accounts from the list and click **Confirm**. ![confirm_consent](../assets/img/get-started/quick-start-guide/consent-page-confirm.png)